7 Homemade Solutions to Keep You from Biting Your Nails

 Can I really stop biting my nails?

-Onychofagy is most commonly seen in boys and men, who generally don’t care as much about what their hands look like.
+Onychofagy is most commonly seen in boys and men who generally don’t care as much about what their hands look like.

 This bad habit usually shows up in traumatic or stressful situations, like when taking a test, when you’re unemployed, when a loved one passes away, when on a plane, etc.

-It’s not just the nails that many people bite.
+However, it’s not just the nails that many people bite.
 In addition, it’s also the soft tissues of the finger and cuticle.
 This can have many health consequences, such as:

 - Bleeding and wounds